 The school is receiving more students with complex needs and, whilst the school welcomes all students to benefit from its provision, the cost of providing adequate support as external services face shortages and difficulties are set to rise.

-The final identified risk, the cost of providing cover for staff absence, particularly when dealing with Covid-19 and associated issues, is difficult to predict and can place a strain on the Academy's financial resources..
+The final identified risk, the cost of providing cover for staff absence is difficult to predict and can place a strain on the Academy's financial resources.

 Fundraising